Aug 29

 Discover Lindfield Yellow Multi on the 2050 Materials Platform.

-With these bricks paving the way, the future of construction looks not only strong but also sustainable.
+With this collection of bricks paving the way, the future of construction looks not only strong but also sustainable.

 Previous Reducing Embodied Carbon in Construction: Insights and Policy Recommendations from the Essex Embodied Carbon Study